 I stay in hotels often enough where I have very strong opinions about the simple things they should get right.
-It’s not that hard to make sure a room has a nightstand or a shelf on each side of the bed or a shower head that is at a reasonable level.
-It’s not much to ask, as these things should be common sense to any designer who has stayed in a hotel room in the last five years.
-So let’s look at a hotel room I stayed at recently that from the outside looks like it was transported from the late 1960s and decide if it passes my ultra-simplistic design test.
+It’s not that hard to make sure a room has a nightstand or a shelf on each side of the bed or a shower head that’s at a reasonable level.
+It’s also not much to ask, as these things should be common sense to any designer who has stayed in a hotel room in the last five years.
+So let’s look at a hotel room I stayed at not long ago, that from the outside looks like it was transported from the late 1960s, and decide if it passes my ultra-simplistic design test.

 Nightstand or Table & Power Outlet

 As you can see, this hotel miserably failed the Nightstand & Power Outlet test.
 I can deal with not having a table but the location of the power outlet, located four feet off the ground, was a mystery Sharon and I never solved.

 Standing at 6 ft., I don’t view myself as exceptionally tall.
 I fit into almost every hotel shower that I’ve come across.
 However, this one was a challenge.